(c) Lushpix www.fotosearch.com Stock Photography

 I have been concerned of late about how much difficulty high school and college students seem to be having with formation of close personal relationships.
 I fear for them because these years are when students experiment with the kind of adults they will become.
+Constant interruptions from cell phone calls, texts and emails, not to mention the lure of using electronic devices to replace face-to-face communication, are increasingly rampant phenomenon throughout our society and especially in high schools and on college campuses.
 As a psychologist who specializes in helping couples to build strong marriages

 , I fear that teenager and young adults' relationship-building difficulties bode ill for our nation's future families.